Welcome to the Canada Games Collection!

 On the side of the web page, you will find a menu bar to navigate the Canada Games Collection.

-“Interviews” display the 26 oral history interviews conducted for the collection.
+“Interviews” displays the 26 oral history interviews conducted for the collection.
 Interviews were conducted with athletes, coaches, Games officials, volunteers, and Canada Games Council members.

-“Images” provide more information on the Canada Games Council Photograph Collection Digitization Initiative.
+“Images” provides more information on the Canada Games Council Photograph Collection Digitization Initiative.